virajrai/livesubway/README.md

 4. move protoc binary into $PATH
 5. run it

-Live Subway is a project to provide real-time visualization of the NYC subways, using the real-time MTA data feeds, written with [Flask](flask.pocoo.org).

 ### Weekly goals
 - 10/14/16: Set up rudimentary Flask app and environment, mess around with MTA API